Divided (American game show): Gameplay

 The third round consists of two questions.
 In season 1, the first required the team to rank three answers in a stated order and started with a value of $15,000.
-The second had an opening value of $25,000 and 1, 2, or all 3 of the answers could have been correct; the contestants had select all correct answers, and only the correct answers in order to get credit.
+The second had an opening value of $25,000 and 1, 2, or all 3 of the answers could have been correct; the contestants had to select all correct answers, and only the correct answers in order to get credit.
 Starting in season 2, the $15,000 question has two or all three answers being correct, and the team must select all of the correct answers, and only the correct answers, the $25,000 question requires the team to rank the three answers in the correct order.

 Final round

 The money is divided into three unequal shares.
 The "A" share is 60% of the team's bank, the "B" share is 30%, and the "C" share is 10%.
 The team has 100 seconds (1:40) to agree on who should receive which share.
-Once the clock starts, the money begins to drain away.
+Once the clock starts, the money begins to drain away at a rate of 1% of each contestant's share.
 Each contestant must claim a different share, and the team must lock it in to stop the clock and claim the remaining money.
 If after 50 seconds, no agreement is made, the clock stops briefly, and each contestant, in turn, is given 10 seconds to explain which share they feel they deserve and why.
 Once each player has pleaded their case, the clock restarts and the money continues to drain.
 If no agreement is reached, all three contestants leave the show with no money.
 If all questions are answered correctly, the top prize is worth up to $51,000 (60% of the maximum total bank of $85,000).